sbingley22/cytokine-storm-mod-tools/README.md

 You need to place the mod files into the "WorkshopMod" folder in your game directory "Cytokine Storm\_Data/WorkshopMod/".
 Choose browse local files in your steam options.

-Now boot the game up, select Upload Mod from the main menu options, fill in the details and click upload.
+Now boot the game up, select Upload Mod from the main menu options, it should say Successfully Uploaded.

+If it says it failed, it should give you some reason.
+You may want to check your workshop page and delete any failed uploads.
+Leave a message in the Modding thread in the Community Hub Discussion area with your error.